aefarrell/aefarrell.github.io/_posts/2021-04-10-turbulent_jet_example.md

 Where *u* is initial velocity of acetylene discharged through the hole (in m/s), *c<sub>d</sub>* is the discharge coefficient which can be assumed to be 0.61[^ccps], and the rest are as defined earlier.
 I am assuming, here, that the hole is circular for simplicity.

 [^ccps]: *Guidelines for Consequence Analysis of Chemical Releases*, Center for Chemical Process Safety, New York (1999)

+[^ccps2]: Note that the CCPS reference has a mistake in equation 2.16, the version given here is correct

 ```julia